sys3545/Trajectory_Prediction_Program/README.md

 we can calculate omega and inclination , Time unit problem was solved (but it's not perfect yet)

 Released version 0.0.5 (2021 03 14) :
-Trajectory drawing is done , but w, f is not perfect yet.
+Trajectory drawing is done , but w, f are not perfect yet.